spencerlepine/study-garden/README.md

 # Study Garden

 Improve focus and discipline with this timer app.
 Study until the timer runs out and add plants to your personal garden.
-This is a recreation of the popuolar [Forest](https://www.forestapp.cc/) app for the browser.
+This is a recreation of the popular [Forest](https://www.forestapp.cc/) app for the browser.

 <p align="center">
 	<a href="#technologies">Technologies</a> •